 And this is why I believe it’s so important to find and live your true ‘inspired path’.
 What do I mean by your ‘inspired path’?
 This is how I define it:

-Your true path feels like coming home.
+Your inspired path feels like coming home.
 All niggling feelings of doubt and frustration are replaced by a deep and lasting sense of fulfillment.
 You know deep inside that you’re finally doing exactly what you’re ‘meant’ to be doing.
 It comes with a feeling of sudden clarity, optimism, and energy.